denten-books/plain-text/main.md

 would be encoded as `0110001`, where ones and zeros represent the absence and the presence of current[@ITU1932, 36].[^ln13-current]

-[^ln13-current]: ITA-2 could also be adopted to work with "double current" devices, in which case 0 would represent "negative current" and 1 "positive current [@ITU1932, 36]."

-By the 1960, multiple competing character encodings existed in the United States and globally.

-ASCII.

-### 1.1.5 The Bug

 It is tempting to think of the telegraph as a digital [*sic*] device, created to convert analog [*sic*] input into electric signal.
 Much technical literature